777arc/PySDR/content/pluto.rst

  fw_setenv compatible ad9364
  reboot

 You should now be able to tune up to 6 GHz and down to 70 MHz, not to mention use a sample rate up to 56 MHz!
-Yay!

 ************************
 Receiving